FOREX-Euro at near 9-year low on Greek worry, policy-easing bet

 The left-wing Syriza party holds a narrowing lead ahead of Greece’s Jan.
 25 general election over the conservative New Democracy party, opinion polls show.
 New Democracy imposed unpopular budget cuts under Greece’s bailout deal.

-German Chancellor Angela Merkel’s spokesman said that her government was interested in stabilizing the euro bloc and retaining all of its members, including Greece.
+German Chancellor Angela Merkel’s spokesman said on Monday that her government was interested in stabilizing the euro bloc and retaining all of its members, including Greece.

 Expectations for monetary policy easing in the euro zone, the opposite of a trend toward tightening policy in the United States, also cast a pall over the euro.

-The dollar index, which measures the greenback against a basket of currencies, hit a nine-year high of 91.775 before easing to 91.342, still up 0.30 percent on the day.
+The dollar index, which measures the greenback against a basket of currencies, hit a nine-year high of 91.775 before setting back to 91.507, up 0.47 percent on the day.

 “Markets expected further euro weakness this year and now with worries on the rise about Greece, that has compounded euro bearishness,” said Joe Manimbo, senior market analyst at Western Union Business Solutions in Washington, DC.